- Cryptographic Key Management for the Cloud

 KeySecure for Government G350v (KeySecure G350v) is a hardened virtual cryptographic key management platform.
 It provides organizations with a secure, flexible alternative to hardware key management appliances.
 KeySecure G350v enables organizations to scale key management in private or public cloud infrastructures while eliminating the physical restraints and additional costs associated with hardware appliances

-KeySecure G350v supports a hardware root of trust utilizing a FIPS 140-2 Level 2 or 3 network-attached Luna for Government hardware security module or the Amazon CloudHSM service.
+KeySecure G350v is a FIPS 140-2 Level 1 validated hardened virtual appliance.
+It also supports a hardware root of trust utilizing a FIPS 140-2 Level 2 or 3 network-attached Luna for Government hardware security module or the Amazon CloudHSM service.
 Developed for U.S. Government use, KeySecure G350v is manufactured, sold, and supported in the U.S. exclusively by SafeNet Assured Technologies.

 KeySecure G350v manages and stores cryptographic keys for a wide variety of encryption solutions.

 |Own and Manage Your Encryption Keys

 For agency leaders and IT administrators responsible for data security—from the most basic statistics to highly sensitive documents—understanding the role of encryption and the management of encryption keys is vital to keeping confidential data just that—confidential.
 And, for organizations that entrust their data to cloud storage, it is essential that they understand the options available for safeguarding this protected data—even if it’s being managed in the cloud by a third-party vendor.
 This white paper discusses the importance of data encryption, the vulnerabilities of third-party encryption, the necessity of encryption key ownership, and how all of it affects the security of your organization’s data stored in the cloud.

 |Best Practices for Cryptographic Key Management